Did You Lose Money in an Alternative Investment? Our Miami Investment Fraud Lawyer May Be Able to Recover Your Losses

 - Broker Misconduct – In other cases, brokers will intentionally withhold information about investment risks or misrepresent the risks associated with an alternative investment product.
 Typically, brokers do this because they want their customers to make investments that trigger substantial fees and commissions.

-Both of these are considered forms of broker fraud,which our investment fraud lawyers handle, under federal securities laws and FINRA’s rules.
+Both of these are considered forms of broker fraud,which our investment fraud lawyers in Miami will handle, under federal securities laws and FINRA’s rules.
 Whether your broker was negligent or intentionally misled you, you have the same rights in FINRA arbitration.
 You can hire an alternative investment lawyer to assert your rights at no out-of-pocket cost, and you can work with your lawyer to prove that you would not have made the investment had you had the opportunity to make an informed decision.
 This applies to all types of alternative investments, including:

 - Business Development Companies